 A West African bauxite company was awarded $16 million in a U.S. District Court after a tippler building collapsed and suffered sustained severe structural damage.

 Bauxite was dropped twenty-two feet from rail cars onto the conveyor of a crusher system in the tippler building.
 The conveyor system and concrete support beams were most seriously affected.
 O’Donnell engineers performed a failure investigation and determined that the impact loading of the bauxite boulders weighing up to ten tons had been grossly underestimated in the design of the building.
-They concluded that the structure had been under-designed for the anticipated and applied loads.
+We concluded that the structure had been under-designed for the anticipated and applied loads.

 – Failure Analysis on Conveyor Chain in a Gypsum Kiln